-The truncated cone solid bullet or TCSB can easily be identified because it looks like a solid cone of metal at the tip but at some point it’s had the tip cut cleanly off leaving a flat nose at the end of the cone shape.
+The truncated cone solid bullet (TCSB) can easily be identified because it looks like a solid cone of metal at the tip, with a flat nose at the end of the cone shape.

-These bullets are pretty prolific in smaller caliber, especially .22 LR, and see a lot of use at ranges or for backyard plinking and varmint control.
-The solid bullet version are just as the name implies, there’s no hollow point or cavities within the bullet.
-It’s typically going to be available in solid lead though there are some manufacturers out there that make a TCSB with copper.
+These bullets are prolific in smaller caliber, especially .22 LR, and see a lot of use at ranges or for backyard plinking and varmint control.
+The solid bullet versions are just as the name implies – there’s no hollow point or cavities within.
+It’s typically going to be available in solid lead, though there are some manufacturers out there that make a TCSB with copper.
 The jacket can vary between full metal jacket and semi-jacketed.

 Truncated Cone Solid Bullet Features

-Easy-Feeding – One of the more noticeable and talked about features of the TCSB is the smooth-feeding nature of ammo using this bullet.
+- Easy Feeding: One of the more noticeable and talked about features of the TCSB is its smooth-feeding nature.
 It works great in any automatic pistol or rifle due to the shape.
-You’re unlikely to get jams or other mechanical malfunctions when you compare this to standard types of ammo with a round nose or other tip.
+And you’re unlikely to get jams or other mechanical malfunctions when you compare this to standard types of ammo with a round nose or other tip.

-Varied Penetration – Depending on the diameter of the flat nose area, the penetration you’ll get using ammo with a TCSB will vary quite a bit.
-The smaller the diameter of the flat nose, or meplat, the more penetration you’re going to get.
-This leads to this bullet being used in all types of application from hunting to plinking to home defense.
+- Varied Penetration: Depending on the diameter of the flat nose area, the penetration you’ll get using ammo with a TCSB will vary quite a bit.
+The smaller the diameter of the flat nose, or meplat, the more penetration you’re going to get – which is why this bullet is used in all types of applications, from hunting to plinking to home defense.

-Blunt-Force – The counterpoint to the penetration, the larger the diameter of the flat nose, the more initial “shock” force will be applied to the point of impact.
+- Blunt Force: To counterpoint the penetration, the larger the diameter of the flat nose, the more initial “shock” force will be applied to the point of impact.
 This idea was originally introduced by legendary gun writer, Elmer Keith.
-This can lead to some pretty impressive displays with backyard shooting and various targets.
-The flat nose area also helps this particular bullet be pretty useful with paper targets on the range as it produces a cleaner hole and fewer radial tears on targets, this makes scoring easier.
+It can lead to some pretty impressive displays with backyard shooting and various targets.
+The flat nose area also helps with paper targets on the range, as it produces a cleaner hole and fewer radial tears on targets, which makes scoring easier.

 Truncated Cone Solid Bullet Uses